Balamurugan1962/MiniOS/README.md

 # MicroOS
- a simple CLI based Operating System with a microkernel architecture and only basic essential functions
+ A simple CLI based Operating System with a microkernel architecture and only basic essential functions

 ## To - D0
 - [ ] Set Up Bootloader in ASM(Basic Hello world kernal)